 I don’t know how useful insurance really is.
 My main worry would be that the company would find a way to get out of paying and leave me with the bill.
 For this reason, I don’t drive in Mexico.
 I really don’t want the hassle of dealing with an insurance company in a foreign country where I have no rights.

 Another problem you may run into when driving in Mexico is corrupt police.
-I two friends who were pulled over for minor traffic infractions and solicited for bribes on two separate instances.
+I have two friends who were pulled over for minor traffic infractions and solicited for bribes on two separate instances.

 This scam is less common than it was in the past but police corruption still exists.
 If you are pulled over and asked for a bribe, you can play dumb and try to talk your way out of it.
 Depending on the officer, you may get lucky and they let you go.
 Usually, you just have to pay the fine to get on with your day.